-(vii) Amount of Federal Funds Obligated by this action by the pass-through entity to the subrecipient;
+(vii) Amount of Federal Funds Obligated in the subaward;

-(viii) Total Amount of Federal Funds Obligated to the subrecipient by the pass-through entity including the current financial obligation;
+(viii) Total Amount of Federal Funds Obligated to the subrecipient by the pass-through entity, including the current financial obligation;

 (ix) Total Amount of the Federal Award committed to the subrecipient by the pass-through entity;

-(x) Federal award project description, as required to be responsive to the Federal Funding Accountability and Transparency Act (FFATA);
+(x) Federal award project description, as required by the Federal Funding Accountability and Transparency Act (FFATA);

-(xi) Name of Federal awarding agency, pass-through entity, and contact information for awarding official of the Pass-through entity;
+(xi) Name of the Federal agency, pass-through entity, and contact information for awarding official of the pass-through entity;

-(xii) Assistance Listings number and Title; the pass-through entity must identify the dollar amount made available under each Federal award and the Assistance Listings Number at time of disbursement;
+(xii) Assistance Listings title and number; the pass-through entity must identify the dollar amount made available under each Federal award and the Assistance Listings Number at the time of disbursement;

-(xiii) Identification of whether the award is R&D; and
+(xiii) Identification of whether the Federal award is for research and development; and

-(xiv) Indirect cost rate for the Federal award (including if the de minimis rate is charged) per § 200.414.
+(xiv) Indirect cost rate for the Federal award (including if the de minimis rate is used in accordance with § 200.414).

-(2) All requirements imposed by the pass-through entity on the subrecipient so that the Federal award is used in accordance with Federal statutes, regulations and the terms and conditions of the Federal award;
+(2) All requirements of the subaward, including requirements imposed by Federal statutes, regulations, and the terms and conditions of the Federal award;

-(3) Any additional requirements that the pass-through entity imposes on the subrecipient in order for the pass-through entity to meet its own responsibility to the Federal awarding agency including identification of any required financial and performance reports;
+(3) Any additional requirements that the pass-through entity imposes on the subrecipient for the pass-through entity to meet its responsibilities under the Federal award.
+This includes information and certifications (see § 200.415) required for submitting financial and performance reports that the pass-through entity must provide to the Federal agency;

-(4)
+(4) Indirect cost rate:

-(i) An approved federally recognized indirect cost rate negotiated between the subrecipient and the Federal Government.
-If no approved rate exists, the pass-through entity must determine the appropriate rate in collaboration with the subrecipient, which is either:
+(i) An approved indirect cost rate negotiated between the subrecipient and the Federal Government.
+If no approved rate exists, a pass-through entity must determine the appropriate rate in collaboration with the subrecipient.
+The indirect cost rate may be either:

-(A) The negotiated indirect cost rate between the pass-through entity and the subrecipient; which can be based on a prior negotiated rate between a different PTE and the same subrecipient.
-If basing the rate on a previously negotiated rate, the pass-through entity is not required to collect information justifying this rate, but may elect to do so;
+(A) An indirect cost rate negotiated between the pass-through entity and the subrecipient.
+These rates may be based on a prior negotiated rate between a different pass-through entity and the subrecipient, in which case the pass-through entity is not required to collect information justifying the rate but may elect to do so; or

 (B) The de minimis indirect cost rate.

-(ii) The pass-through entity must not require use of a de minimis indirect cost rate if the subrecipient has a Federally approved rate.
-Subrecipients can elect to use the cost allocation method to account for indirect costs in accordance with § 200.405(d).
+(ii) The pass-through entity must not require the use of the de minimis indirect cost rate if the subrecipient has an approved indirect cost rate negotiated with the Federal Government.
+Subrecipients may elect to use the cost allocation method to account for indirect costs in accordance with § 200.405(d).

-(5) A requirement that the subrecipient permit the pass-through entity and auditors to have access to the subrecipient's records and financial statements as necessary for the pass-through entity to meet the requirements of this part; and
+(5) A requirement that the subrecipient permit the pass-through entity and auditors to access the subrecipient’s records and financial statements for the pass-through entity to fulfill its monitoring requirements; and

-(6) Appropriate terms and conditions concerning closeout of the subaward.
+(6) Appropriate terms and conditions concerning the closeout of the subaward.

-(b) Evaluate each subrecipient's risk of noncompliance with Federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring described in paragraphs (d) and (e) of this section, which may include consideration of such factors as:
+(c) Evaluate each subrecipient’s fraud risk and risk of noncompliance with a subaward to determine the appropriate subrecipient monitoring described in paragraph (f) of this section.
+When evaluating a subrecipient’s risk, a pass-through entity should consider the following:

-(1) The subrecipient's prior experience with the same or similar subawards;
+(1) The subrecipient’s prior experience with the same or similar subawards;

-(2) The results of previous audits including whether or not the subrecipient receives a Single Audit in accordance with Subpart F of this part, and the extent to which the same or similar subaward has been audited as a major program;
+(2) The results of previous audits.
+This includes considering whether or not the subrecipient receives a Single Audit in accordance with subpart F and the extent to which the same or similar subawards have been audited as a major program;

 (3) Whether the subrecipient has new personnel or new or substantially changed systems; and

-(4) The extent and results of Federal awarding agency monitoring (e.g., if the subrecipient also receives Federal awards directly from a Federal awarding agency).
+(4) The extent and results of any Federal agency monitoring (for example, if the subrecipient also receives Federal awards directly from the Federal agency).

-(c) Consider imposing specific subaward conditions upon a subrecipient if appropriate as described in § 200.208.
+(d) If appropriate, consider implementing specific conditions in a subaward as described in § 200.208 and notify the Federal agency of the specific conditions.